 Here are a few reasons why hash values are so widely used as a means to validate and compare content:

-1) Privileged Data – There would be obvious issues storing and providing multiple copies of the contents of a company’s files or entire hard drives data in a database to perform a byte comparison.
+1) Privileged Data – There would be apparent issues storing and providing multiple copies of the contents of a company’s files or entire hard drive data in a database to perform a byte comparison.
 Not to mention illegal images and videos (child pornography) would have to be stored and used in each system scan.
 These scenarios are unacceptable.

 2) Speed – Comparing an indexed hash value versus what could be billions or trillions of bytes or source data is much quicker.
 Optimized hash engines (Pinpoint Harvester) can compare thousands of hash values in a second.

 3) Security – Hashing data is a one-way trip.
-The original data can’t be recreated or reverse engineered from the hash value.
-This provides additional security that a person can’t determine the source data from the hash.
+The original data can’t be recreated or reverse-engineered from the hash value.
+This provides additional security because a person can’t determine the source data from the hash.

-The argument that data sources could be different and have the same hash value has raised a lot of concern.
-There are countless threads related to this issue on the litigation support and computer forensic forums.
-The bottom line is the only way to do an exact comparison of the original data is to store it everywhere you need to deduplicate or verify the information, however, as mentioned about this isn’t a practical alternative.
+The argument that data sources could be different and have the same hash value has raised much concern.
+Countless threads related to this issue on litigation support and computer forensic forums exist.
+The bottom line is that the only way to compare the original data is to store it everywhere you need to deduplicate or verify the information; however, as mentioned, this isn’t a practical alternative.

-More complex hashing functions have been introduced (SHA-256, SHA-512, etc.) which will further reduce the likely hood of a collision.
-It is also worth noting that even in those cases where scientists have created collisions it was a result of exploiting the weaknesses in a specific hash algorithm.
+More complex hashing functions have been introduced (SHA-256, SHA-512, etc.), reducing the likely hood of a collision.
+It is also worth noting that even in those cases where scientists have created collisions, it resulted from exploiting the weaknesses in a specific hash algorithm.
 The same alterations would not create a collision in a different hashing algorithm.

 What to Remember

-Hash values are a reliable, fast, and secure way to compare the contents of individual files and media.
+Hash values are a reliable, fast, and secure way to compare individual files and media contents.
 Whether it’s a single text file containing a phone number or five terabytes of data on a server, calculating hash values are an invaluable process for Deduplication and evidence verification in electronic discovery and computer forensics.